evoteum/estate-reusable-workflows/README.md

 [//]: # (Must not have its own title)
 [//]: # (A detailed description of the repo)

+This is our collection of [reusable GitHub Actions workflows](https://resources.github.com/learn/pathways/automation/intermediate/create-reusable-workflows-in-github-actions/).
+They are designed to be used across multiple repositories to ensure consistency and reduce duplication.

 The configuration of this repo is managed by OpenTofu in [estate-repos](https://github.com/evoteum/estate-repos).